Terms of Business

 1. Subject of the agreement

-•1.2.
-The Company is registered and regulated and verned by the Law of Saint-Vincent and the Grenadines.
+1.2.
+The Company is registered and regulated and governed by the Law of Saint Lucia.
 Any legal claims will be a subject of the court hearings.
-Company’s legal address is First Floor, First St. Vincent Bank Ltd Building, James Street, Kingstown, St. Vincent and the Grenadines.
+Company’s legal address is Fortgate Offshore Investment and Legal Services Ltd. Ground Floor, The Sotheby Building, Rodney Village, Rodney Bay, Gros-Islet, Saint Lucia.

 2. Terms definition

-•2.1.
-“Access Data” denotes all the access logins and passwords related to Client’s trading account(s), Secure Client Area, or any other data providing access to any other Company’s services.
+2.1.
+“Access Data” denotes all the access logins and passwords related to Client’s trading account(s), Personal Area, or any other data providing access to any other Company’s services.

 Free Margin = Equity - Required Margin.

 2.16.
 "Index CFD" denotes a contract for difference by reference to the fluctuations in the price of the underlying stock index.